 Activity is expected to strengthen slightly at 1.2% in 2025 after growth of 1.1% in 2024.
 Increased defence investment in the UK and elsewhere in Europe will have a positive effect on GDP, while downside risks from trade tensions are mitigated by the agreement signed with the United States.
 The policy mix (a combination of fiscal and monetary policies) should be more accommodative, although its positive effects should be limited given the very gradual decline in interest rates and the introduction of more restrictive fiscal rules.
-Although on a downward trend, inflation should remain significantly above the 2% target in 2025, supported by wage growth.
+Inflation should remain significantly above the 2% target in 2025 and 2026, supported by wage growth.
 We forecast that the BoE will cut the bank rate at a pace of one cut per quarter in 2025, with the terminal rate not being reached until 2026.
-The degree of monetary restraint is thus expected to remain positive in 2025, although risks remain somewhat tilted to the downside.